efogtech/endgame-trackball/README.md

 9. Fast charging (up to 15W) with QC and PD support
 10. RGB underglow and vibration motor for feedback

+## Note

+I obviously have no control over how people refer to the device.
+Although, considering the hardly searchable name, I'd like to give a recommendation.

+My "brand" would be "efog.tech" — both the name and the website URL.
+Accordingly, the device is "efog.tech Endgame Trackball".
+<sub>Or maybe "EfogTech Endgame \[Trackball\]" if you have that particular kind of OCD.</sub>

 ## Demo (more in [gallery](./GALLERY.md))

 ![20250728_060028](https://github.com/user-attachments/assets/f433f68a-cfca-4bec-8bcd-85bc274544f8)